exiv2-0.26-trunk.tar.gz changed on download server

 Gilles: You are 100% correct in saying that the checksum of source bundle of Exiv2 v0.26 has been changed twice since the release at the end of April.
 The most recent rebundling of the tar.gz was in July and that is what is being reported and discussed here.
 After the release, Andreas wrote and asked me to remove all offers to issue a Commercial License on the web-site and in various ReadMe files in the release.
 This was done in mid-May.
 As with the change in July, the code in the different bundles is identical.

-#6 Updated by Gilles Caulier about 1 year ago
+#6 Updated by Gilles Caulier over 1 year ago

 Yes, i'm talking about legally point with Adobe licensing.